+Music Grades

-Music Grades: A student's band grade is based on participation, daily attendance, concert and festival attendance, lessons and at home practice logs.
+A student's band grade is based on participation, daily attendance, concert and festival attendance, lessons and at home practice logs.
 A student's chorus grade is based on participation, class attendance, concert/festival attendance, and folder checks.
 Progress reports are issued to all students participating in any of the three music choices.
 All performances are required and graded.
 Any student who misses a performance will have to complete a make-up assignment.

+Honors Ensembles

-Honors Ensembles: Those members participating in Jazz Band, Select Chorus, or Honors Band need to audition and be selected by the music teacher.
+Those members participating in Jazz Band, Select Chorus, or Honors Band need to audition and be selected by the music teacher.
 These ensembles meet before school two days per week (days vary by ensemble).
 Students must already be in Chorus or Band in order to participate in an advanced ensemble.
 These ensembles may have several additional opportunities to perform outside of the two concerts.

+String Ensemble

-String Program: The Windham Middle School String Program is an opportunity provided to those students that participated in the Windham Center School String Program as well as other students who take private lessons.
-Students will meet once a week after school for an hour.
+Students who participate in playing the strings will have an opportunity to meet once a week after school for an hour.
 Performances will consist of the winter and spring concerts.
 Sign-ups for this ensemble occur at the beginning of each academic year.